SerenityOS/serenity/Documentation/CLionConfiguration.md

 Source files are copied to the `Build` directory during the build, if you do not exclude them from CLion indexing they will show up in search results.
 This is often confusing, unintuitive, and can result in you losing changes you have made to files.
 To exclude these files navigate to the `Project` tool window, right-click the `Build` folder and select `Mark Directory as | Excluded`.

-If you want exclude Toolchain files as well, follow the same procedure with the following paths:
+If you want to exclude source files included with the Toolchain and Ports packages, follow the same procedure with the following paths:
+- `Ports`
 - `Toolchain/Local`
 - `Toolchain/Tarballs`
 - `Toolchain/Build`